Farming systems in India: Pearl millet

 Pearl millet crop is mostly grown as a rain-fed monsoon crop during kharif (June–July to September–November) and also as an irrigated hot weather (February–June) crop in north, central and south India.
-Pearl millet is often grown in rotation with sorghum, groundnut, cotton, foxtail millet, finger millet (ragi), castor, and sometimes, in south India, with rice.
+Pearl millet is often grown in rotation with sorghum, groundnut, cotton, foxtail millet, finger millet (ragi), castor, and sometimes, in south India with rice.

 On the red and iron-rich soils of Karnataka, pearl millet and ragi rotation are practiced although pearl millet is not always grown annually.

 Cluster bean – Pearl millet crop sequence with crop residue incorporation has significantly increased the productivity in the arid zone of Western Rajasthan where fallow – pearl millet/pearl millet after pearl millet crop sequence is practiced.

 In Punjab, the dry-land rotation may be a small grain-millet-fallow.
 In irrigated lands, pearl millet is rotated with chickpea, fodder sorghum, and wheat.

 In the dry and light soils of Rajasthan, southern Punjab and Haryana, and northern Gujarat, pearl millet is most often rotated with a pulse-like moth or mungbean, or is followed by fallow, sesame, potato, mustard, moth bean, and guar.
-Sesame crop may be low-yielding and may be replaced by castor or groundnut.
+Sesame crops may be low-yielding and may be replaced by castor or groundnut.

 Dairy farming

 In 2001 India became the world leader in milk production with a production volume of 84 million tons.
 India has about three times as many dairy animals as the US, which produces around 75 million tons.
 Dairy farming is generally a type of subsistence farming system in India, especially in Haryana, the major producer of milk in the country.
 More than 40% of Indian farming households are engaged in milk production because it is a livestock enterprise in which they can engage with relative ease to improve their livelihoods.
 Regular milk sales allow them to move from subsistence to earning a market-based income.
 The structure of the livestock industry is globally changing and putting poorer livestock producers in danger because they will be crowded out and left behind.
-More than 40 million households in India are at least partially dependent on milk production, and developments in the dairy sector will have important repercussions on their livelihoods and on rural poverty levels.
+More than 40 million households in India are at least partially dependent on milk production, and developments in the dairy sector will have important repercussions on their livelihoods and rural poverty levels.
 Haryana was chosen to assess possible developments in the Indian dairy sector and to broadly identify areas of interventions that favor small-scale dairy producers.
-A methodology developed by the International Farm Comparison Network (IFCN) examined impacts of change on milk prices, farm management and other market factors that affect the small-scale milk production systems, the whole farm and related household income.
+A methodology developed by the International Farm Comparison Network (IFCN) examined the impacts of change on milk prices, farm management and other market factors that affect the small-scale milk production systems, the whole farm and related household income.